luluzhou1/alinush.github.io/_includes/refs.md

 [^Mala24e]: **Key-Homomorphic and Aggregate Verifiable Random Functions**, by Giulio Malavolta, *in Cryptology {ePrint} Archive, Paper 2024/643*, 2024, [[URL]](https://eprint.iacr.org/2024/643)

 [^Mall18]: **Practical Zero-Knowledge Arguments from Structured Reference Strings**, by Maller, Mary, 2018, [[URL]](https://discovery.ucl.ac.uk/id/eprint/10075582/1/main.pdf)

+[^Mall18Groth]: **A proof of security for the Sapling generation of zkSNARK parameters in the generic group model**, by Mary Maller, 2018, [[URL]](https://github.com/zcash/sapling-security-analysis/blob/master/MaryMallerUpdated.pdf)

 [^Maur05]: **Abstract Models of Computation in Cryptography**, by Ueli Maurer, *in Cryptography and Coding 2005*, 2005